5 Best Septic-Safe Toilet Cleaners (Avoid Expensive Fixes)

 4. What drain cleaners are safe for septic systems?

-Unfortunately most toilet drain cleaners are toxic and are as such not recommended for use for people on septic systems.
-One thing you can do is to pour a bucket of hot water inside the toilet bowl every once in a while.
+Unfortunately, most toilet drain cleaners are toxic and are, as such, not recommended for use by people on septic systems.
+One thing you can do is pour a bucket of hot water inside the toilet bowl every once in a while.

-Hot water will dissolve/wash away most of the mineral deposits or/and other waste down to the septic tank.
-The water should not be too hot otherwise it will crack the toilet bowl.
+Hot water will dissolve and wash away most of the mineral deposits and other waste down to the septic tank.
+The water should not be too hot.
+Otherwise, it will crack the toilet bowl.

 5. Are Clorox toilet tablets toilet tablets safe for septic systems?